ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 - Able to perform arithmetic operations with a small number of shots
 - The output fictitious articles are indistinguishable from those written by humans
-- ChatGPT
+    - <span style="color:red">ChatGPT</span>
-- A service that uses GPT to answer prompts (human text input)
+        - A service that uses GPT to answer <span style="color:red">prompts</span> (human text input)
             - "Prompt": A collective term for task descriptions, examples, and prompts
             - Fine-tuning is no longer necessary, enabling services to answer a variety of questions
 - Performance is expected to improve even with further training

 ---